Multi-Cloud Management: Tools, Challenges and Best Practices

 While Cloud computing sure provides agility and flexibility, it also divides the planning and approval processes into various sections.
 It leads to a rise in compliance issues within a multi-cloud environment resulting in shadow IT, budget overrun, and security issues.

 Similar to data centers, multi-cloud environments also need a robust security framework.
 As there is a constant data exchange between multiple clouds, it is vital to secure sensitive data with many layers.
 The more levels an attacker has to penetrate to access a valuable resource, the better the chances are that the attack will not be successful.

-“So, how to resolve the challenges?” you may wonder.
+“So, how to resolve the multi cloud management challenges?” you may wonder.

 There are many platforms available that can manage multiple cloud providers via a single interface.
 These management tools include cloud management platforms (CMPs), cloud services brokers (CSBs), and others that provide an abstraction layer between two or more public cloud providers.
 Similarly, tools that manage, monitor, and utilize those services are also available.

-The Cloud Management Platforms provide pre-vetted systems that are compatible with top cloud service providers.
+The Cloud Management Platforms provide pre-vetted systems that are compatible with top cloud service providers like Amazon web service.
 However, choosing the right platform that fits your organization is crucial.
 Andrew Wolfe, CEO of Skiplist, in a podcast talks about the importance of learning these tools,

 “And so you don’t have to learn the cloud, learn the tool that helps you deploy to the cloud, that’s much more valuable.
 And then once you know that, get familiar with the different offerings, people haven’t had to differentiate from each other, that’s the biggest thing after that, then you can take advice, great decisions on where to deploy, and how to deploy your system.”